Interfacing DHT22 Humidity & Temperature Sensor with Arduino

 float Temp_Fahrenheit;

-Next, we have our setup() function, in the setup function we initialize the serial for debugging, we initialize the DHT and we also initialize the display.
-We also set the text size and make the display color white.
+Next, we have our setup() function.
+In the setup function, we initialise the serial for debugging, we initialise the DHT, and we also initialise the display.
+We also set the text size and make the display colour white.

 void setup() {